Punta del Este, Uruguay - Things to Do in Punta del Este

 Getting Around

-Punta del Este is quite walkable within the peninsula area, with most beaches, restaurants, and attractions within easy walking distance.
-Taxis are readily available and reasonably priced for short distances, while rental cars provide flexibility for exploring nearby attractions like Casapueblo or José Ignacio.
-Local buses connect different neighborhoods and beaches, though service can be limited outside peak season.
-Many hotels offer bicycle rentals, which is an excellent way to explore the flat coastal areas and scenic waterfront paths.
+Punta del Este is quite walkable within the peninsula area, with most beaches, restaurants, and attractions within a few kilometers of each other.
+Taxis are readily available and affordable for short distances ($5-15 for most trips).
+Rental cars or scooters are ideal for exploring nearby attractions like Casapueblo, José Ignacio, or wine regions.
+Local buses connect different neighborhoods and beaches for under $2.
+Many hotels offer bicycle rentals, which are perfect for the relatively flat terrain and short distances between main attractions.

 Where to Stay